patoshii/binance-ardor-reskin/README.md

 ----
-# Welcome to Ardor -- RESKIN FOR BINANCE CHAIN DEX! #
+# Welcome to Ardor -- RESKIN FOR BINANCE CHAIN DEX POC DEMO! #

+This was done for the binance chain competition to build a dex.
+This ardor wallet software has been modified on the front end to simulate a dex made for Binance.
+Demo can be seen here: https://www.youtube.com/watch?v=-ZQe0ByJmtA

 ----
 ## What is Ardor? ##